Happy with your Threading Performance? Let DC Swiss Take a Look

 Adding a synchro chuck instead of a solid holding method will greatly reduce the amount of stress that transfers up through the tap from the machine spindle at the point when it stops and reverses in a split second.
 These rigid tapping synchro chucks work in a similar way to the old tension and compression chucks but with only a minimal amount of ‘float’ that acts as a dampener for the tap.
 At the point when the tap reaches the bottom of the hole the minimal axial and radial float allow the tap to maintain perfect pitch synchronicity with the spindle – whilst completely removing all the stress on the tap.

 The overriding success of rigid tapping cycles combined with synchro chucks is an improved tool life of 20% minimum, even where solid holding systems currently are working well.
 Synchro is immensely important when wanting to maximise cutting data, and particularly important in reducing tap breakage due to less pressure on the tap.
 It is common sense that your tap will be cutting more sweetly without axial or radial pressure and so be more productive & safe.

 So if you want to increase tool life, tool threading performance and be kinder to your machine, then Rigid Tapping Synchro is definitely something you should test us on.
 Have a clear goal, don’t accept a problem, invite us to achieve your desired threading performance level & solve the problem.
-We’re proud to be exhibiting at MACH 2020 for the third year running.
-Come and find our friendly, experienced team to let us find the solution to all your threading machine questions.
+Let us find the solution to all your threading machine questions.